ESTORIL SOL AWARDS DELIVERY

 ESTORIL SOL AWARDS DELIVERY.

-The Jury decided to attribute the Fernando Namora Literary Award, with a pecuniary value of 15 thousand euros, to the writer João Tordo for his novel "Felicidade".
+The 27th edition of the Fernando Namora Literary Prize, promoted by Estoril Sol, with a pecuniary value of 15 thousand euros, distinguished Hugo Gonçalves for the novel “Revolution”.

-In turn, regarding the Agustina Bessa-Luís Literary Revelation Award, with the value of 10 thousand euros, the Jury distinguished the journalist Catarina Gomes with the original work "Terrinhas".
+In turn, in relation to the 17th edition of the Agustina Bessa-Luís Revelation Literary Prize, with a value of 10 thousand euros, the Jury distinguished Dulce Gonçalves with the original work “O Processo”, which ensures its publication through Editorial Gradiva.